Carkzis/Cadmus/README.md

 ## Dependencies
 * Python 3.8 (has not been tested above or below this version).
-* Windows 10 (has not been tested on macOS or Linus).
+* Windows 10 (has not been tested on macOS or Linux).

 ## Installing
 * You can download the code from the Cadmus repository by clicking "Code", then "Download ZIP".